pola-rs/polars-book/docs/user-guide/concepts/contexts.md

 --8<-- "python/user-guide/concepts/contexts.py:select"
 ```

-As you can see from the query the `select` context is very powerfull and allows you to perform arbitrary expressions independent (and in parallel) of each other.
+As you can see from the query the `select` context is very powerful and allows you to perform arbitrary expressions independent (and in parallel) of each other.

 Similarly to the `select` statement there is the `with_columns` statement which also is an entrance to the selection context.
 The main difference is that `with_columns` retains the original columns and adds new ones while `select` drops the original columns.